Force over Distance: Chapter 21

 “What’s your feeling?”
 Young asked in an undertone.

-Rush angled his head, glanced at Young, and then back out at the damaged ship. //Usually I’d be all for a salvage mission like this as we desperately need the resources, but—// His thoughts dissolved in an uneasy swirl.
+Rush angled his head, glanced at Young, then out at the damaged ship. //Usually I’d be all for a salvage mission like this, as we need the resources, but—// His thoughts dissolved in an uneasy swirl.

 //But what?//